 Customer acquisition cost (CAC) is the total cost of acquiring a new customer.
-CAC is calculated to determine ROI for all types of customer acquisition initiatives, from traditional marketing and advertising to digital marketing campaigns to community events and trade shows.
+CAC is calculated to determine ROI for all types of customer acquisition initiatives.
+These initiatives include traditional marketing and advertising to digital marketing campaigns to community events and trade shows.
 The lower the CAC for a customer acquisition channel/method, the higher its value for the business.

 To calculate CAC for a select period of time, divide total marketing expenditures by the number of customers acquired.
 Here’s the equation in detail: